erikfredner/cv/cv.md

 ### Conference Papers and Invited Talks

-"Introduction to Scholarly Podcasting" \hfill Sep 2022 \
+"Introduction to Scholarly Podcasting" \hfill Aug 2022 \
 CESTA.
 Stanford, CA.

 "Counting on _The Norton Anthology of American Literature_" \hfill May 2022 \